-Restructured assets are classified and provided for in accordance with the guidelines issued by the RBI from time to time.
-In respect of advances where resolution plan has been implemented under the RBI guidelines on "Resolution Framework for COVID-19 related Stress" and "Micro, Small and Medium Enterprises (MSME) Sector - Restructuring of Advances", provisions are maintained as per the internal framework of the Bank at rates which are higher than those specified under the extant RBI circulars.
+Restructured assets including compromise settlements where the time for payment of the agreed settlement amount exceeds three months are classified and provided for in accordance with the guidelines issued by the RBI from time to time.

+In respect of advances where resolution plan has been implemented under the RBI guidelines on "Resolution Framework for COVID 19-related Stress" and "Micro, Small and Medium Enterprises (MSME) Sector - Restructuring of Advances", provisions are maintained as per the internal framework of the Bank at rates which are higher than those specified under the extant RBI guidelines.
 Restructured loans are upgraded to standard as per the extant RBI guidelines.

-Provisions held on restructured assets are reported in Schedule 5 - Other Liabilities and Provisions in the Balance Sheet.
+Provisions held on restructured assets are reported in Schedule 5 - Other Liabilities and Provisions in the Balance Sheet